Skip to main content

 #

-Kubernetes 1.30 doesn’t ship with the Gateway API CRDs (Custom Resource Definitions), we therefore need to add them ourselves.
-The Gateway API is split up into several components, and the SIG maintains releases with both standard and experimental installs that combines several of these components that should work with all compliant Gateway implementations.
+Kubernetes 1.33 doesn’t ship with the Gateway API Custom Resource Definitions (CRDs), we therefore need to add them ourselves.
+The Gateway API spec is split up into several components, and the SIG maintains releases for both standard and experimental installs that combine several of these components which should work with conformant Gateway API implementations.

 Cilium